-Depending on the nature and severity of the violation, the College may take one or more of the disciplinary actions listed under Administration of Student Life Policies, Section VI.
-The College may also temporarily deny access to the server and/or may refer the case to the appropriate local, state or federal authority for further disposition.
+Depending on the nature and severity of the violation, W&M may take one or more of the disciplinary actions listed under Administration of Student Life Policies, Section VI.
+W&M may also temporarily deny access to the server and/or may refer the case to the appropriate local, state or federal authority for further disposition.

-Data kept on College servers will not be searched by authorities for violation of College rules and regulations unless there is a reason to believe that a student is using the College's computer resources in a manner that violates rules and regulations and unless written authorization to conduct a search of such data has been issued and signed by the Vice President for Student Affairs.
+Data kept on university servers will not be searched by authorities for violation of university rules and regulations unless there is a reason to believe that a student is using W&M's computer resources in a manner that violates rules and regulations and unless written authorization to conduct a search of such data has been issued and signed by the Vice President for Student Affairs.
 Such written authorization shall state the source of the information, the violation, the material to be searched and the name(s) of the person(s) authorized to conduct the search.
 The foregoing does not apply to searches conducted by local or Campus Police.
 All such searches are governed by the Code of Virginia.

 Web Page Requirements (Using William & Mary Student Web as a Conduit for Student Web Pages)